Join Our Writing Workshops in Japan

-- Daily travel-writing and blogging workshops with a range of editors, writers and producers from the media industry (think publications like Global Hobo, Your Friend’s House, VICE, Tone Deaf and more).
-Classes will cover topics such as travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.
+- Daily travel-writing and blogging workshops with a range of writers, editors and producers from the media industry (Global Hobo, New Matilda, Your Friends House, The Guardian, triple j, Culture Trip, VICE, Tone Deaf and more).
+Think travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.

 - 30 hours of small-group Japanese language and cultural classes with a reputable Tokyo school

-- One month’s accommodation in Japanese-style hotel rooms, complete with WiFi and easy access to public transport.
+- One month’s accommodation complete with a kitchen, WiFi and easy access to public transport.

 - A multi-course Japanese cooking class